Uyimesonia/LITA_CAPSTONE-PROJECT-2/README.md

   ___

   #### Structured Querry Language (sql)
-    using Sql on this data can offer similar insights to those found in excel,but sql also allow for more advance querrying ,filtering and joining accross tables if additional datasets are available such as:
+    using Sql on this data can offer similar insights to those found in excel,but sql also allow for more advance querrying, filtering and joining accross
+    tables if additional datasets are available such as:
   - retrieve the total sales for each product category.
   - find the number of sales transactions in each region.
   -find the highest-selling product by total sales value.
-  - calculate total revenue per product."
+  - calculate total revenue per product.
   -calculate monthly sales totals for the current year.
-  - find the top 5 customers by total purchase amount."
+  - find the top 5 customers by total purchase amount.
   - calculate the percentage of total sales contributed by each region.
   - identify products with no sales in the last quarter.

     ___